-In general, proximity bias is the idea that preferential treatment is given to those who spend the most time physically close to us.
-In the workplace, proximity bias can rear its ugly head in a number of ways but is most commonly associated with when business or team leaders believe that on-site employees work harder and are more productive than remote employees, simply because they can physically see in-person employees doing the work and have to trust that the remote ones are.
+Proximity bias is the idea that preferential treatment is given to those who spend the most time physically close to us.
+In the workplace, proximity bias can rear its ugly head in a number of ways but is most commonly observed in managers' perceptions of their employees.
+When business or team leaders believe that on-site employees work harder and are more productive than remote employees simply because they can physically see in-person employees doing the work, that is proximity bias.

-This makes proximity bias a dangerous thing to have in a hybrid workplace—it damages the reputation of remote employees and can be powerful enough to hinder their professional success when compared with their on-site counterparts.
-Additionally, anyone has the ability to believe in proximity bias and (intentionally or unintentionally) promote it.
+Proximity bias is a dangerous thing to have in a hybrid workplace—it damages the reputation of remote employees and can be powerful enough to hinder their professional success and career plans.
+Another factor that makes proximity bias particularly challenging is that anyone can fall victim to it and (intentionally or unintentionally) promote it.

 On-site workers aren’t the only ones who can feel proximity bias, either.
 Remote workers themselves are also susceptible to believing in proximity bias.
 Even though the pandemic revealed that 75% of people are the same or more productive while working from home, remote workers themselves are even capable of falling under the impression that our on-site teammates are perceived as being harder workers and therefore elevated because of this belief.

 Proximity bias is not only an unproductive belief system, but it also has the potential to manifest in harmful ways.
-When unchecked, in a hybrid workplace, any worker who adopts a flexible schedule that allows them to work from anywhere other than the office even part of the time is susceptible to being affected by it.
+When unchecked, in a hybrid work environment, any worker who adopts a flexible schedule that allows them to work from anywhere other than the office, even part of the time, is susceptible to being affected by it.

-When it comes to overcoming proximity bias, the goal is a complete removal of the idea and an intentional work environment designed to lift up the voices of all team members, independent of work style.
-To do so will take a combined effort of individual employees and complete departments.
-By teaming up in a joint effort to eradicate proximity bias, an organization as a whole can make it clear that all employees are treated equally regardless of where they work from on any given day.
+When it comes to overcoming proximity bias, the goal is a complete removal of the idea and the creation of an intentional hybrid workplace model that is designed to lift up the voices of all team members, independent of work style.
+Achieving this takes a combined effort of individual employees and complete departments.
+By teaming up in a joint effort to eradicate proximity bias, an organization as a whole can make it clear that all employees are treated equally regardless of their work arrangements.

 Before you can begin to eliminate a problem, you first need to develop a meaningful understanding of the root and cause of the problem.
 As we already know, the cause of proximity bias is the human inclination to give preferential treatment to those who are physically close to us.

-Start by identifying opportunities for proximity bias to manifest itself in your workplace, such as on hybrid teams or in departments with a large majority of remote workers.
-Other instances where proximity bias may arise is in favor of those employees who are in roles that require frequent face to face contact with those in leadership positions or those who are scheduled to be in the office during peak hours.
+If you are managing a hybrid team you should begin by identifying opportunities for proximity bias to manifest itself in your workplace, such as in departments with decentralized teams where employees are dispersed amongst a variety of locations.
+Proximity bias is particularly common among employees who are in roles that require frequent face-to-face contact with those in leadership positions, or those who are scheduled to be in the office during peak hours.

 Once you’ve identified the spaces in which proximity bias may arise, you’ll know where to target your strategy and messaging.

 Just because proximity bias is a possibility doesn’t mean it affects every workplace.
-Some organizations may find that after a year of everyone working remotely, the return to office hasn't changed coworker relationships.
-No matter how stable you perceive your workforce to be, surveying your employees is an important step to ensure that the lived experience of your employees matches your perception of them.
+Organizations that have successfully adapted to a hybrid work environment and helped their employees achieve a successful work-life balance may find that proximity bias isn’t an issue for them.
+However, no matter how stable you perceive your workforce to be, surveying your employees is an important step towards ensuring that the lived experience of your employees matches your perception of them.

-Some questions you may want to use this as an opportunity to ask your employees, regardless of if they work primarily in the office or remotely, include:
+Some questions you may want to ask your employees, regardless of if they work primarily in the office or remotely, include:

 In order to take a proactive approach to orchestrating your hybrid workplace you’ll want to inform your workforce to be on the lookout for proximity bias and be aware of any biases they may bring to the table.

 Awareness of proximity bias is oftentimes enough to eradicate it.
-Because it is often unintentionally manifested, educating your team members on proximity bias will help to begin eliminating it from your workplace.
+Because it is often unintentionally manifested, educating your team members on proximity bias will help to begin the process of removing it from your workplace.
 Ways to educate your company on proximity bias include:

 Unfortunately, proximity bias doesn’t just disappear overnight.
-Instead, the potential for unequal treatment or opportunity across your organization can remain dormant, if left unaddressed.
-To truly eradicate the opportunity for location-based bias to make an appearance, organizations should put systems in effect to continuously monitor your remote and in-person employees, and their ongoing relationships with one another.
+Instead, the potential for unequal treatment or opportunity across your organization can remain dormant if left unaddressed.
+To truly eradicate the opportunity for location-based bias to make an appearance, organizations should put systems in effect to continuously monitor their remote and in-person employees and their ongoing relationships with one another.

 The main thing to remember when navigating proximity bias in a hybrid workplace is that at their core, all members of your organization are on the same team.
-Whether you see your coworkers in-person every day, once a week, or only at company holiday parties, each one is a valuable member of your company and should be treated with equal, mutual respect.
-To ensure that your company makes a graceful transition back into the office, check out these Global Return to Office Strategies and see how your team compares.
+Whether you see your coworkers in person every day, once a week, or only at company holiday parties, each one is a valuable member of your company and should be treated with equal, mutual respect.